Bentonville, Rogers Sunday alcohol sale votes certified

 Voters in both communities overwhelmingly supported Sunday alcohol sales during the November midterm, with 74% supporting it in Bentonville and 70% supporting it in Rogers.

-The Alcoholic Beverage Control Division, which is part of the Arkansas Department of Finance and Administration, received certified election results last week, making it official that those sales will begin in the new year.
+The Alcoholic Beverage Control Division, part of the Arkansas Department of Finance and Administration, received certified election results last week, making it official that those sales will begin in the new year.

 These two cities are joining Springdale in being able to sell alcohol in places like grocery stores and liquor stores in Northwest Arkansas on Sundays.